postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

    ![Confirm import from github](https://assets.postman.com/postman-docs/import-export-github-files-confirm.jpg)

 You will receive a confirmation once the import has completed.
-You can now view your newly imported files and generated collections in Postman.
+You can view your imported files and generated collections in Postman.

 ## Importing from Bitbucket repositories